 When using a vented pressure sensor, a series of staff-to-gauge comparisons through a significant portion of a tidal cycle shall be required at the start of a deployment, at frequent intervals during deployment, and at the end of a deployment.
-Frequent staff-to-gauge comparisons (Refer to Section 4.2.4) during the deployment shall be completed to assure measurement stability and to help minimize processing errors.
+Frequent staff-to-gauge comparisons (Refer to Section 4.2.5) during the deployment shall be completed to assure measurement stability and to help minimize processing errors.
 The staff-to-gauge observations shall be at least three hours long at the beginning and end of the deployment and periodic observations during the deployment shall be at least one hour long.

-If a pressure sensor is planned, then the reconnaissance shall include a conductivity/temperature/depth (CTD) cast performed in accordance with reference Conductivity/Temperature/Depth (CTD) Observation Analysis available in the CO-OPS Field Library, use keywords "ctd or conductivity".
+If a pressure sensor is planned, then the reconnaissance shall include a Conductivity/Temperature/Depth (CTD) cast performed in accordance with reference to CTD Observation Analysis found here: https://tidesandcurrents.noaa.gov/fieldlibrary/ViewLibrary?q=CTD+Observation+Analysis

 The CTD data must be submitted with the reconnaissance report and station documentation.